FUNDING FOR EU STUDENTS

 Self-funding Students

-It's important to remember that you are responsible for meeting the cost of tuition throughout your studies, so if you do not apply for support, or are not eligible to receive this, you will be classed as a self-funded student and will be expected to meet this cost yourself.
+It's important to remember that you are responsible for meeting the cost of tuition throughout your studies, so if for any reason this is not being paid on your behalf by a student finance body, you will be classed as a self-funded student and will be expected to meet this cost yourself.

 Plan ahead by visiting our Budgeting and Planning web pages.